chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 1. Open **Command Prompt**.
 1. Log in as a *Root* user by typing `sudo su -`.
-1. Enter the `./chef-automate init-config-ha aws` command to set up the configuration for deployment.
+1. Execute the `./chef-automate init-config-ha aws` command to set up the configuration for deployment.
 The `config.toml` configuration file generates and installs the latest deployment package with default settings.

 <!-- Chef Habitat is a package manager for the chef.
 A centralized place for all packages. -->

 {{< figure src="/images/automate/ha_chef_automate_configtoml.png" alt="Chef Automate HA `config.toml` file">}}

-1. Enter the `cat config.toml` command to view the generated configuration file.
+1. Execute the `cat config.toml` command to view the generated configuration file.

 {{< figure src="/images/automate/ha_chef_automate_configtomldefault.png" alt="View Chef Automate HA Default Configuration">}}

-1. Enter the `./chef-automate provision-infra config.toml` command.
+1. Execute the `./chef-automate provision-infra config.toml` command.
 This command downloads Chef Habitat, creates deployment workspace (*/hab/a2_deploy_workspace*), and provisions AWS infrastructure.

 1. Make the following changes in `config.toml` file by opening the file in an editor: